 Depo-Provera Brain Tumor Symptoms Create Lifelong Meningioma Fears Among Women

-After a groundbreaking study last year revealed a strong link between Depo-Provera and meningioma side effects, many women who previously received the birth control injections now face fear they may develop brain tumors later in life.
+After a series of studies established a strong link between Depo-Provera and meningioma side effects last year, a steadily growing number of women throughout the U.S. have been pursuing lawsuits, and millions of others face continuing fears that they may develop the dangerous brain tumors later in life.

-Depo-Provera is a birth control injection that has been widely used in the United States since 1992, offering women a long-acting contraceptive option by delivering the hormone medroxyprogesterone acetate to prevent pregnancy for up to three months per dose.
+Depo-Provera is a popular birth control injection, which has been widely used in the United States since 1992.
+The shot offers women a long-acting contraceptive option, by delivering the hormone medroxyprogesterone acetate to prevent pregnancy for up to three months per dose.

-However, concerns have emerged in recent years about the safety of the birth control shot, as studies have linked the use of Depo-Provera birth control to a 5.5-fold increased risk of developing intracranial meningioma tumors, a condition that requires ongoing monitoring and in severe cases, surgical intervention.
+However, concerns about the safety of the birth control injection emerged after studies linked use of the Depo-Provera shot to a 5.5-fold increased risk of developing intracranial meningioma tumors, a condition that requires ongoing monitoring and in severe cases, surgical intervention.

-Since the release of the findings, many women previously diagnosed with a meningioma brain tumor are now learning that their condition may be a direct result of the birth control injections they received years earlier.
-In addition, millions of current and former Depo-Provera users who have not been diagnosed with meningioma are now questioning whether their headaches, vision changes or other neurological symptoms could be early signs of an undiagnosed brain tumor.
+Many women previously diagnosed with a meningioma brain tumor are just now learning that their condition may have been a direct result of the birth control injections they received years earlier.
+In addition, millions of other current and former Depo-Provera users who have not been diagnosed with meningioma are now questioning whether their headaches, vision changes or other neurological symptoms could be early signs of an undiagnosed brain tumor.

 These concerns have led to a rising number of individual Depo-Provera meningioma lawsuits being filed, as well as Depo-Provera class action lawsuits seeking medical monitoring, with plaintiffs claiming that the manufacturers failed to adequately warn about the increased risk of intracranial meningioma side effects, or the need for ongoing medical monitoring.